-4.1 2-m Air Temperature
+4.1 2-meter 2-m Air Temperature(T2)

-We begin our analysis by examining the simulated T2 from the model experiments, aiming to validate the atmospheric com-
+We begin our analysis by examining the simulated T2 from the model experiments, aiming to validate the atmospheric component of SKRIPS.

-- 5 ponent of SKRIPS.
 Since the record-high temperature is observed in the Makkah region on June 2nd, the simulation results on June 2nd (36 or 48 hours after the initialization) are shown in Fig. 4.
-The ERA5 data, and the difference between CPL and ERA5 are also shown in Fig. 4.
-It can be seen in Fig. 4(I) that CPL captures the T2 patterns in the Red Sea region on June 2nd compared with ERA5 in Fig. 4(II).
-Since the ERA5 T2 data are in good agreement with the NCDC ground observation data in the Red Sea region (detailed comparisons of all stations are not shown), we use ERA5 data to validate the simulation results.
-The - 10 difference between CPL and ERA5 is shown in Fig. 4(III).
-The ATM.STA and ATM.DYN results are close to the CPL results and thus are not shown, but their differences with respect to ERA5 are shown in Fig. 4(IV) and 4(V), respectively.
-Fig. 4(VI) to 4(X) show the nighttime results after 48 hours.
-It can be seen in Fig. 4 that all simulations reproduce the T2 patterns over the Red Sea region reasonably well compared with ERA5.
-The mean T2 biases and root mean square errors (RMSEs) over the sea are shown in Table 3.
-The biases of the T2 are comparable with those reported in other benchmark WRF simulations (Xu - 15 et al., 2009; Zhang et al., 2013a; Imran et al., 2018).
+The ERA5 data, and the difference between CPL run and ERA5 are also shown in Fig. 4.
+It can be seen in Fig. 4(I) that the CPL run CPL captures the T2 patterns in the Red Sea region on June $2^{nd}$ , compared with ERA5 in Fig. 4(II).
+Since the ERA5 air temperature T2 data are in good agreement with the NCDC ground observation data in the Red Sea region (detailed comparison comparisons of all stations are not shown), we use ERA5 data to validate the simulation results.
+The difference between the CPL run CPL and ERA5 is shown in Fig. 4(III).